 Scope

-The GeoPose 1.0 Standard defines requirements (rules) for the interoperable exchange of the location and orientation of real or virtual geometric objects (poses) within reference frames anchored to the earth’s surface (Geo) or within other astronomical coordinate systems.
-The Standard specifies a basic form with no configuration options for common use cases, an advanced form with more flexibility for more complex applications, and composite GeoPose structures to support time series chain, and graph structures.
+The OGC GeoPose 1.0 Standard defines requirements (rules) for the interoperable exchange of the location and orientation of real or virtual geometric objects (poses) within reference frames anchored to the earth’s surface (Geo) or within other astronomical coordinate systems.
+The Standard specifies:

+A basic form with no configuration options for common use cases,

+An advanced form with more flexibility for more complex applications, and

+Composite GeoPose structures to support time series chain, and graph structures.

-The GeoPose standard consists of an implementation-neutral Logical Model.
-This model establishes the structure and relationships between GeoPose components and also between GeoPoses data objects themselves in composite structures.
-Note that the GeoPose data objects defined by this standard correspond to only part of the Logical Model, generally the most derived classes and attributes.
-Those classes and properties of the Logical Model that are expressed in concrete data objects are identified as implementation-neutral Structural Data Units (SDUs).
-These SDUs are aliases for the implementable elements of the Logical Model.
+The GeoPose Standard consists of an implementation-neutral Logical Model (LM).
+This LM establishes the structure and relationships between GeoPose components and also between GeoPoses data objects themselves in composite structures.
+Note that the GeoPose data objects defined by this Standard correspond to only part of the LM, generally the most derived classes and attributes.
+Those classes and properties of the LM that are expressed in concrete data objects are identified as implementation-neutral Structural Data Units (SDUs).
+SDUs are aliases for the implementable elements of the LM.
 SDUs are grouped to define the implementation-neutral form of the GeoPose Standardization Targets: the specific implementation that the Standard addresses.
 For each Standardization Target, each implementation technology will have the definition of the encoding or serialization specified in a manner appropriate to that technology.

 GeoPose Version 1.0 defines a single encoding: JavaScript Object Notation (JSON).
 Each Standardization Target has a JSON-Schema:2019-9 definition.
-Most of the standardization requirements are that concrete JSON GeoPose data objects shall conform to the corresponding JSON-Schema definition.
-The individual elements identified in the encoding specifications are SDUs that refer to one or more classes or attributes of the Logical Model.
+Most of the GeoPose standardization requirements are that concrete JSON GeoPose data objects shall conform to the corresponding JSON-Schema definition.
+The individual elements identified in the encoding specifications are SDUs that refer to one or more classes or attributes of the LM.

-The GeoPose 1.0 Standard excludes assumptions about the interpretation of external specifications fsuch as reference frames.
+The GeoPose 1.0 Standard excludes assumptions about the interpretation of external specifications such as reference frames.
 Further, the Standard does not assume or constrain services or interfaces providing conversion between GeoPoses of difference types or relying on different external reference frame definitions.

 Conformance